Dog Sports Skills, Book 3: Play!

 Chapter seventeen examines food play.
 The authors consider food as one of the most popular motivators for many performance trainers, explaining how food play is distinctly different from using food in training.
 They provide us with a number of reasons why we should use food play, when it should be used, as well as ideas for treats.

-Chapter eighteen provides us with some examples of food games, organised by type into three sections; moving games, fighting games and hunting games.
+Chapter eighteen provides us with some examples of food games, organized by type into three sections; moving games, fighting games and hunting games.

 Finally, in chapter twenty, Fenzi and Jones conclude by explaining that although play seems like a simple concept, good play is not as easy to achieve as one might think – the reason they have decided to write an entire book on the topic!